skytruong90/skytruong90/README.md

 ### Welcome to my Github, my name is David:
 ### I graduated from University of Georiga and have another Bachelor in Computer Science from Valdosta State University.
 Currently, I am pursing 2 different Master's degrees:
 1. In Computer Science @ Georgia Tech :trophy:
-2. In Master of Business Administration @ Louisiana State University :trophy:
+2. In Master of Business Administration @ LSU :trophy:

 ### :jigsaw: Please feel free to check out my "Respositories" for all of my latest projects :jigsaw: